ncdcommunity/Arduino_Library_ADS1114_16Bit_2Channel_ADC/README.md

 Download (or git pull) the code and double click the file to run the program.
 Compile and upload the code on Arduino IDE and see the output on Serial Monitor.

+How to Use the ADS1114 Arduino Library
+The ADS1114 has a number of seting, whic can be configured based upto user requirments.
+1. Gain Settings : ADS1114 supports upto 6 gain settings and these gain settings can be changed using this function ads.setGain(GAIN_TWO);          // 2x gain   +/- 2.048V  1 bit = 0.0625mV (default)
+2. Mode of Operation : ADS1114 has two mode of operation, one is Continuous conversion mode and other one is Power-down single-shot mode.
+If you are using this ADC in a battery powered application, you should use Power-down single-shot mode. the mode of operation setting can be changed using this function ads.setMode(MODE_CONTIN);
+3. Sample rate : ADS1114 supports upto 8 SMPS settings, these settings can be changed beased on number of sample required in a second.
+If you have a application where you need the data really quick in the minimum possible time you can use the higher number of samples setting.
+If you need high accuarcy data without any time constriant, in that case you can use low SMPS setting.
+In general application you can keep the SMPS number in middle.
+You can change the SMSP using this function
+    ads.setRate(RATE_128);

+ Reading ADS1114 in diffrenetioal mode : To read the ADC input in differential mode you can use this function
+    result01 = ads.Measure_Differential(01);
+ In this setting you will need to connect your ADC input at channel 0 and channel 1.
+The ADS1114 will read the voltage difference between these two inputs.
+ Reading ADS1114 In single ended Mode : To read the ADC input in single ended mode you can use this function
+    adc0 = ads.Measure_SingleEnded(0);
+  In this case it will read the voltage at ADC input channel 0 and at ADC input channel 1.